 - That you will need somebody to accompany you home, as you will be drowsy with the sedative.

 What can I expect after a flexible bronchoscopy?

 If you have a sedative, you may take an hour or so before you are ready to go home after the bronchoscopy is finished.
 The sedative will normally make you feel quite pleasant and relaxed.
 However, you should not drive, operate machinery or drink alcohol for 24 hours after having the sedative.
 You should not eat or drink anything for two hours after the bronchoscopy because your throat will still be numb.
 You will need somebody to accompany you home and to stay with you for 24 hours until the effects have fully worn off.
 Most people feel able to resume normal activities after 24 hours.

 The doctor may tell you what they saw before you leave.
 However, if you have had a sedative you may not remember afterwards what they said.
 Therefore, you may wish to have a relative or close friend with you who may be able to remember what was said.
-The result from any biopsy may take a few days or weeks to come back.
+The result from any sample (biopsy) may take a few days or weeks to come back.

 Are there any side-effects or possible complications?

 Most are done without any problem.
 Your nose and throat may be a little sore for a day or so afterwards.
 You may feel tired or sleepy for several hours, caused by the sedative.
 There is a slightly increased risk of developing a throat or chest infection following a bronchoscopy.

 If you had a biopsy taken, you may cough up a little blood a few times in the following day or so.
 Rarely, a bronchoscopy can cause damage to the lung.
 This is more likely to occur if a specialised sample (biopsy) of lung tissue is taken.
 Serious complications from a bronchoscopy are extremely rare.